Positive Case Response Procedures

 - EOC Safety Team contacts the PI/ Supervisor to verify locations of concern, and where cleaning is required, to clarify any sensitive locations that are not to be disturbed during a cleaning effort.

-- For identified locations that require site cleaning and disinfection, the PI/ Supervisor will promptly close the applicable room(s) by posting door signage and sending group and building notification.
+- For identified locations that require site cleaning and disinfection, the PI/ Supervisor will promptly close the applicable room(s) by posting door signage.

 - Once cleaning services have been performed, the EOC Safety Team will notify PI/ Supervisor that closed spaces may be reopened.